SpellholdStudios/SpellholdStudios.github.io/README.md

 ## <a name="tools" id="tools"></a>IE Modding Tools

-Documentation for all Infinity Engine Modding Tools hosted at SHS.
+Documentation for all Infinity Engine Modding Tools hosted at <a href="http://www.shsforums.net/files/category/97-ie-modding-tools/">SHS</a>.

 <div align="right"><a href="#top">Back to top</a></div>